minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 ## Revision history

 * Revision 2:
+  * Add a short section on when to use typed throws
   * Add an Alternatives Considered section for other syntaxes
   * Make it clear that only unconditional catches make `do...catch` exhaustive
   * Update continuation APIs with typed throws